HokAI — Find the Right AI Tool

 What Is an AI Stack?

 An AI stack is the collection of AI tools a person or business uses together.
-It is not a random list of apps — it is a set of tools that interact, overlap, and create gaps.
-Thinking in stacks helps you see redundancies, fill holes, and optimize cost and workflow.
-Hokai is built around this idea: >Smart Match recommends stacks, and >My Stack helps you manage them.
+It's not a random list of apps — it's a set of tools that interact, overlap, and create gaps.
+Thinking in stacks helps you see redundancies, fill holes, and manage cost and workflow.
+Smart Match recommends stacks, and My Stack helps you manage them.

 Stack Layers